Planning-Inspectorate/appeal-planning-decision/README.md

 The access rights to both of these Key Vaults are done a least-privilege basis and should only ever have `GET` access.
 Even `LIST` could produce a vulnerability so should never be granted.

-In order to add a secret to Kubernetes, you must declare it in the Helm or Release configuration.
-This will trigger AKV2K8S to download the secret from Key Vault and inject it as a secret.

-## Adding a user to a group

-> This is an administrative task, to be performed in Azure ActiveDirectory.

-The deployment creates two user groups with the name in the format `${prefix}-${name}-${environment}`, eg `pins-user-prod`.
-Group membership can be managed by following the [Azure docs](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-groups-members-azure-portal).

 ## GOV.UK Notify integration